 If the firmware update fails, then please follow the recovery procedure.

-If things finally don't work, then you should of course contact us to find a solution.
+If things finally don't work, then you should of course not hestitate to contact us to find a solution.